40 Best MBA Project Topics in 2026

 6 MBA Project Topics in Human Resource Management (HR)

-Here are the skills you’ll finally be able to develop by practicing the projects for MBA students listed in this section:
+Here are the key skills you’ll develop by working on these mini project ideas for MBA students in the HR domain:

 That said, let’s get started with the projects.